nsh87/shinyVM/README.md

 files in this folder.
 Any modifications to files in this folder will be visible to the VM, so you can simply delete the sample app and develop your app in **project/** on your host machine.

+If your app requires any additional R packages, SSH into the VM with `vagrant ssh` (make sure you are in the **shiny** folder) and install them.
+For example, you can install the deSolve package with `vagrant ssh` and then `sudo R -e "install.packages('deSolve', repos='http://cran.rstudio.com/')"`.
 Uninstallation
 --------------
 Since everything is installed into a VM, you can easily remove the VM to